Auditions for Lend Me A Tenor

 "Hardcopy Audition Sides will be available at the auditions"

 Download the Audition form below and print it out and bring it to your audition with a photo and a resume.
-If you don't have a resume, simply right on the back of the form your acting experience even if it was a long time ago (in high school maybe).
+If you don't have a resume, simply write on the back of the form your acting experience even if it was a long time ago (in high school maybe).

 Audition Forms to be filled in will also be available at the auditions.